Battle of Saipan: 16–20 June: Southern Saipan

 On 16 June, Holland Smith committed his reserves to reinforce the beachhead, ordering two of the three regiments of the 27th Infantry Division—the 165th and the 105th—to land.
 He proposed to indefinitely postpone the 18 June invasion of Guam.
 (Note: The invasion of Guam did not occur until 21 July.)
 The two Marine divisions on Saipan spent most of the day consolidating the beachhead.
 The 2nd Marine Division began to close the gap between the two divisions north of Charan Kanoa, and the 4th Marine Division cleared the area around Aginan point on the southwest of the Island.

-During the night, Saitō launched a tank assault on the flank of the beachhead just north of Charan Kanoa with approximately 35 Type 97 medium tanks and Type 95 light tanks (Note: Hallas 2019 puts the number between 24 and 32; Crowl 1993 puts the number at no less than 37;
+During the night, Saitō launched a tank assault on the flank of the beachhead just north of Charan Kanoa with around 35 Type 97 medium tanks and Type 95 light tanks (Note: Hallas 2019 puts the number between 24 and 32; Crowl 1993 puts the number at no less than 37;

 Hoffman 1950, Morison 1981 and Shaw, Nalty & Turnbladh 1989 put the number at 44.) and about 1,000 soldiers.
 The attack was poorly coordinated.
 Nagumo's naval troops, who were supposed to be part of the attack, did not cooperate.
 The attack was broken up by bazookas, 37 mm anti-tank guns, M4 Sherman tanks, and self-propelled 75 mm howitzers.
 Around 31 Japanese tanks were knocked out.